The industrial-scale threat

 What is a Special Economic Zone?

-A Special Economic Zone is dtic jargon for an industrial zone offering special sweetners, such as subsidised factory rents and infrastructure paid for from the public purse, tax breaks and other ‘concessions’ to attract much-fetishised FDI in manufacturing.
+A Special Economic Zone is the Department of Trade and Industry or dtic jargon for an industrial zone offering special sweetners, such as subsidised factory rents and infrastructure paid for from the public purse, tax breaks and other ‘concessions’ to attract much-fetishised FDI in manufacturing.
 They are meant to be little utopias for big business - places where power and water are cheap and the taxman is barred at the same factory gates where workers lose their right to strike.

 Results so far disappoint.